eternalai-org/truly-open-ai/developer-guides/examples/decentralized-inference-api-deepseek-r1-bnb/README.md

-# Decentralized Inference API with DeepSeek-R1 on Base
+# Decentralized Inference API with DeepSeek-R1 on BNB chain

-This developer guide shows you how to use Decentralized Inference API with DeepSeek-R1 on Base.
+This developer guide shows you how to use Decentralized Inference API with DeepSeek-R1 on BNB chain.

 * **Decentralized**: Use Eternal AI's Decentralized Inference API instead of OpenAI's Centralized API.
 * **Onchain-verifiable AI**: Don't trust AI, verify them.
 All inferences are recorded onchain and verifiable by anyone.